maherhelaoui/UATM-Based-yolo11--UAES/README.md

 ____________________________________________________________________________________________________________________

-To train and test the proposed detector yolo11$_{gen_i}$ with the different studied datasets you can use TrainYolo11Gi.ipynb available in this repository.
-It is tested on Colab.
+To train and test the proposed detector yolo11$_{gen_i}$ with the different studied datasets you can use TrainG1GenerateG2.ipynb or TrainYOLO11Gi.ipynb available in this repository.
+They are tested on Colab.
 Or you can use TrainYOLO11Gi.py file
 YOLO11$_{gen_i}$ needs installing